-The SEN Code of Practice is statutory guidance to schools and Local Authorities (LAs) and advises schools must
+The SEN Code of Practice is statutory guidance to schools and Local Authorities (LAs) and advises schools must-

-- Make arrangements for the early identification of needs - Make appropriate provision for any pupil with special educational needs using a graduated approach to meeting their individual needs - Work in partnership with parents and external agencies - Involve the pupil in any decisions or choices relating to them
+- Make arrangements for the early identification of needs. - Make appropriate provision for any pupil with special educational needs using a graduated approach to meeting their individual needs. - Work in partnership with parents and external agencies. - Involve the pupil in any decisions or choices relating to them.

-The National Curriculum inclusion statement sets out the following essential principles for school to follow when developing an inclusive curriculum
+The National Curriculum inclusion statement sets out the following essential principles for school to follow when developing an inclusive curriculum-

-- Setting suitable learning challenges - Responding to pupil's diverse learning needs - Overcoming potential barriers to learning and assessment for individuals and groups of pupils
+- Setting suitable learning challenges. - Responding to pupil's diverse learning needs. - Overcoming potential barriers to learning and assessment for individuals and groups of pupils.

-The Disability Discrimination Act (DDA) sets out the governing bodies duties under Part 4 which are
+The Disability Discrimination Act (DDA) sets out the governing bodies duties under Part 4 which are-

-- not to treat disabled pupils less favourably for a reason related to their disability - to make reasonable adjustments for disabled pupils, so that they are not at a substantial disadvantage - to plan to increase access to education for disabled pupils (prepare and implement a School Accessibility Plan)
+- not to treat disabled pupils less favourably for a reason related to their disability. - to make reasonable adjustments for disabled pupils, so that they are not at a substantial disadvantage. - to plan to increase access to education for disabled pupils (prepare and implement a School Accessibility Plan).

-Under Part 5A of the DDA the governing body also has duties to:
+Under Part 5A of the DDA the governing body also has duties to-

-- promote equality of opportunity for disabled people including pupils, staff, parents, carers and other people who use or may wish to use the school - prepare and publish a Disability Equality Scheme to show how they will meet these duties and it is our aim to ensure that every child with Special Educational Needs reaches their full potential in school.
+- promote equality of opportunity for disabled people including pupils, staff, parents, carers and other people who use or may wish to use the school. - prepare and publish a Disability Equality Scheme to show how they will meet these duties.